-This device complies with Industry Canada license-exempt RSS standard(s).
-Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device.
+This device contains licence-exempt transmitter(s)/receiver(s) that comply with Innovation, Science and Economic Development Canada's licence-exempt RSS(s).
+Operation is subject to the following two conditions:

+(1) This device may not cause interference.

+(2) This device must accept any interference, including interference that may cause undesired operation of the device.